How to choose reusable nappies - types of nappies

 Many nappies are "one-size-fits-all" or "birth-to-potty" and some come in different sizes for different sized babies.

-- There are quite a lot of newborn sized nappies available that can be used on babies who are too small for birth-to-potty nappies, including Baba+boo Newborn, Close Pop-in Newborn, Ecopipo Newborn, EasyPeasy Bimbles, TotsBots Teenyfit and size 1 Bamboozles.
+- There are quite a lot of newborn-sized nappies available that can be used on babies who are too small for birth-to-potty nappies, including Baba+Boo Newborn, Close Pop-in Newborn, Ecopipo Newborn, EasyPeasy Bimbles, TotsBots Teenyfit and size 1 Bamboozles.
 Some brands of newborn nappies are extremely tiny (e.g. Close Pop-in Newborn and Teenyfits) and will fit even the smallest newborn babies but will only fit most babies for a few weeks, while others (e.g. Baba+Boo, Ecopipo and Bamboozles) will fit from birth to about 5 months.
 Many people just use disposables until their baby is big enough for BTP nappies - which may be at anything from 2 weeks to 2 months.
-The Nappy Shed has some newborn nappy kits that people can hire for the first few weeks.